Whilst most dogs have brown eyes, huskies can have much greater variation in their eye colors.

 This means that if a husky inherits one copy of the gene, they will have blue eyes.
 If a husky has one parent with blue eyes, they can inherit blue eyes. pending on

-Blue eyes range in shade from pale blue to a deep sky blue, depending on whether there is a small amount of pigment, or none at all.
+Blue eyes range in shade from pale blue to deep sky blue, depending on whether there is a small amount of pigment or none at all.

 Brown eyes are the second most common eye color in huskies.
 Brown eyes are caused by eumelanin, which is also responsible for many coat colors, including brown and black.
 Brown eyes are dominant, and 40% of huskies have brown eyes.